microsoft/gctoolkit/CONTRIBUTING.md

 ## Build

-The build uses the Maven wrapper (`mvnw`) to help ensure reproducible builds and so we don't force you to change your system Maven install.
+The build requires JDK 11, and uses the Maven wrapper (`mvnw`) to help ensure reproducible builds and so we don't force you to change your system Maven install.
+If you prefer to build with your local Maven installation, make sure the version matches the one in the project's [.mvn/wrapper/maven-wrapper.properties](https://github.com/microsoft/gctoolkit/blob/main/.mvn/wrapper/maven-wrapper.properties) file.

 * `mvnw clean` - remove build artifacts
 * `mvnw compile` - compile the source code